 Students may purchase any brand, make or model of laptop as long as it meets the recommended hardware specifications.
 Indiana University has discount agreements with some vendors including Apple, CDW-G, Dell, GovConnection, and Microsoft.

 If a student would like a Mac, it is recommended to purchase the laptop computer through the IU Bookstore.
-Please note: Interior Design and Comprehensive Design Students must purchase a PC, not a Mac.

 Degree-specific recommendations

-Students are strongly encouraged to purchase a PC as the software programs used in Interior Design and Comprehensive Design are PC-based, and computer courses teach only the PC version of the software.
-Students are expected to maintain their computer, operating system, and software.
+The software programs used in Interior Design and Comprehensive Design are PC-based (Windows operating systems).
+The software will not run in expected ways on a Mac (Apple operating systems)—even with Boot Camp or Parallels.
 Any problems arising from installing, formatting, or running programs on Windows for Macintosh (and subsequent interfaces such as Boot Camp or Parallels) are solely the responsibility of the student.
-Some software plug-ins will not run on a Mac computer even with Windows for Macintosh running in Boot Camp or Parallels.
+Some essential software plug-ins will not run on a Mac computer even with Windows for Macintosh running in Boot Camp or Parallels.

 Students are advised that software (and computer processing) requirements may change during the time they are completing their degrees.
 A basic or minimum-level computer may not meet their needs for the four years of their education.

-PC Laptop requirements (updated April 2022)
+PC LAPTOP REQUIREMENTS (updated April 2025)

 Recommendation | Minimum** | Better | Best |

-Memory / RAM | 32GB RAM DDR5 | 32GB RAM LPDDR5 | 64GB RAM DDR5 |
+Memory / RAM | 16GB RAM DDR5 | 32GB RAM LPDDR5 | 64GB RAM DDR5 |

-Storage | 1TB SSD | 1TB SSD | 1TB SSD |
+Storage | 1TB M.2 SSD | 1TB M.2 SSD | 1TB M.2 SSD |

-All laptops must run the most recent Windows® 10 (64-bit) operating system or higher.
+All laptops must run the most recent Windows® 11 (64-bit) operating system or higher.

 Operating most design software requires an external mouse (wired or wireless).
 The trackpad will not enable a student to use all features of the software.
 A mouse is required.

-Many students prefer to work with an external monitor to support a two-screen work station.
-The purchase of an external monitor is optional, but recommended.
+Many students prefer to work with an external monitor to support a two-screen workstation.
+The purchase of an external monitor is optional but recommended.

 Students will have access to university-provided, cloud-based storage systems for creating back-up copies of their work.
 They may also prefer to have an external solid-state drive for backing up work.